Steven Shell: Washington Nationals

+On May 3, 2009 Shell signed a minor league deal with the Seattle Mariners.
+He became a free agent following the season on November 9.
+He re-signed a new minor league contract with the Mariners on November 27.
+He became a free agent following the season on November 6.

+Kansas City Royals

-On November 15, 2010, Shell signed a minor league contract with the Kansas City Royals.
+On November 18, 2010, Shell signed a minor league contract with the Kansas City Royals.
 On May 8, 2011, Shell was released.

+Atlanta Braves

 On May 19, 2011, he signed a minor league contract with the Atlanta Braves and was assigned to Triple-A Gwinnett the following day.
-A free agent again after the 2011 season.
+He became a free agent following the season on November 2.

+Post Playing Career

 After leaving baseball in 2011, Shell is currently working as an Operations Tech for Husky Ventures.

 Personal life

-Shell was married to model, internet blogger and fitness entrepreneur Kenna Shell 2006-2015.
-The couple have one child, Tyler Shell, born May 18, 2009.
+Shell was married to model, internet blogger and fitness entrepreneur Kenna Shell from 2006 to 2015.
+The couple have one child, Tyler Shell, born on May 18, 2009.
 He now owns an oil business as well as a store in a cookie franchise in Yukon, Oklahoma.